hasit/vscode-gi/README.md

 ## Note

-This is in no way associated with [gitignore.io](https://www.gitignore.io). `gi` only uses the API exposed by [gitignore.io](https://www.gitignore.io).
+`gi` only uses the API exposed by [gitignore.io](https://www.gitignore.io).
 I made this extension as a learning experience.

+I would like to thank [Joe Blau](https://joeblau.com) for this work on [gitignore.io](https://www.gitignore.io)'s API an [Jason Long](http://www.jasonlong.me) who helped me with the icon.